-Strategy / Project Consulted on East Dunbartonshire Core Path Plan
+East Dunbartonshire Core Path Plan

-When did this take place?
+on the second se 2000

 2008

+Early engagement

-Consultation Process Early engagement To ensure the consultation was meaningful and reached a broad section of the population, participatory appraisal methodology was used and teams of facilitators were employed to conduct insitu surveys.
-Employed for two days in each community, the facilitators stopped and spoke to people in and around town and village centres as well as interviewing people while actually using the path network.
+To ensure the consultation was meaningful and reached a bro-

+methodology was used and teams of facilitators were employed

+community, the facilitators stopped and spoke to people in an d around town and village centres as well as interviewing

+people while actually using the path network.

-Publicity Carried Out Press releases and advertisements published in all local press Local Development Plan newsletter sent to over 500 registered recipients.
-Email notification of consultation sent to all EDC employees.
+Publicity Carried Out Press releases and advertisements published in all loca •

+Local Development Plan newsletter sent to over 500 re

+Email notification of consultation sent to all EDC empl oyees.

 Advertisement of consultation in Council buildings.

 Number of Respondents Consultation zones Number of Responses

 Twechar No figures available

 Torrance 103

 Kirkintilloch 586

 Lennoxtown and Campsie 310

 Milngavie 183

 Bearsden 146

 Bishopbriggs 83

-Total 1411

-The results of the surveys were conveyed back to the Local Adfarming, land owning, horse riding, disability, walking and cyclosupled with the external advice of Scottish Natural Heritage results down to Core Path level.
-Meeting four times a year, the during the surveys would go forward as Core Path Candidates and Paths for All helped distil the large volume of survey ne Forum helped confirm which of the many paths recorded